Should Pakistan apologize to Bangladesh for the 1971 war? | DW | 30.03.2021

 Pakistan said the country was "deeply saddened" by the execution of top Islamist party leader Mir Quasem Ali for suspected war crimes, prompting Dhaka to accuse Islamabad of interfering in its internal affairs.

-Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, says Pakistan has been turning to its neighbors in the hopes of increased regional interconnectivity and economic activity.
+Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, said Pakistan has been turning to its neighbors in the hopes of increased regional interconnectivity and economic activity.

 Bangladesh and Pakistan both indicate "a willingness to strengthen relations," Kugelman told DW.